-Digital Certificates will be issued to taxpayers to enable them to attach digital signatures to e-Invoices.
+A digital certificate is a document (i.e., .cer or .pfx) that helps to verify the identity of the issuer issuing the e-Invoice.
 The digital signature will verify that the submitted e-Invoice originates from a specific taxpayer.
 The hashed value of the digital signature will be part of the e-Invoice API submission request body.